NetworkCommons/sig0namectl/hugo-gh/content/about/index.md

 # 🌐 Web Browser Applications

-sig0namectl browser-based applications provide easy-to-use interfaces not only to browse and access local network services and resources but also to collaborate and contribute towards providing local resources and services for local communities.
-The applications allow collaborative publishing and updating of DNS information on local services and resources.
+The sig0namectl browser-based applications provide easy-to-use interfaces not only to browse and access local network services and resources but also to collaborate and publish further local resources and services for local communities.

 Users of the browser applications can:
 - browse & access published community services and resources;
-- publish & share their own new services & resources; and,
+- publish, update & share their own new services & resources; and,
 - collaborate in geo mapping of community services & resources.

 # ⌨️ Command Line Utilities